Divisoria: Geography

 Divisoria is known for its dimly lit streets and "fly-by-night" vendors.
 In response to commercial traffic and crime occurrences, Manila Mayor Joseph Estrada installed 137 new lamp posts along Benavidez and Asuncion Streets in the area.

 The market's reputation for poor sanitation has brought attention for further research, particularly the currencies circulating around it as well as its vegetables.
 Sampled in a study, parasitic contamination of coins and paper bills obtained from selected public markets in Metro Manila has been reported.
 Furthermore, vegetable samples were obtained from Divisoria and other markets from Quezon City and Muntinlupa.
 The prevalence of parasitic infestation of the samples was 45%.
 According to the study, other public markets obtained their vegetables from Divisoria.
 Both studied recommended extra caution to safeguard oneself from possible causes of infections.

 Architecture

 On July 23, 2004, the SAI Building at Divisoria collapsed.
 Having stood for five years at eight stories high, the building was located at the intersection of Padre Rada and Juan Luna streets.
 While there were no injuries or fatalities, there were cases on property damage.
 This incident entails that the National Building Code is not being strictly enforced.
-Below is an excerpt of the code defining dangerous buildings:

-The following excerpt from the Code delineates the abatement of such buildings:

 According to Harry Wong, the construction engineer of SAI Building, the projected durability of the building was 10 years.
 However, the foundation of the building weakened due to simultaneous construction in the north side and across the building.